contains the active ingredient mirtazapine

 Tell all the doctors, dentists and pharmacists who are treating you that you are taking Axit.

 Do not drive or operate machinery until you know how Axit affects you.
 Axit may cause drowsiness, dizziness or sleepiness in some people and affect alertness and concentration.
 If any of these occur, do not drive, operate machinery or do anything else that could be dangerous.

-Do not suddenly stop taking Axit, or lower the dose, without checking with your doctor.
+Do not suddenly stop taking Axit, or lower the dose, without first checking with your doctor.

 Do not use Axit to treat any other conditions unless your doctor tells you to.

-Do not give Axit to anyone else, even if they have the same condition as you.
+Do not give Axit to anyone else, even if their symptoms seem similar to yours or if they have the same condition as you.